btrettel/flt/to-do.md

 - Make Fortran Wiki page on unit checking.
 - geninput
+    - Use custom bound error messages.
+    - Use `bound_fmt`
     - inputs
         - Check that every member of the derived type is used.
         - fuzz testing lower bound